putmanmodel/LLOYD_Preserver/README.md

-You’re right — that was on me.
-Here’s a clean, GitHub‑ready README with properly closed fences and no stray chat text.

 # 🛡 LLOYD Preserver — Goal‑Guarded Memory (Freezeframe)

 > Your AI doesn’t need an antivirus — it needs a babysitter.